blynkkk/blynkkk.github.io/mobile/twitter.md

 Limitations :

-- you cant' send 2 tweets with same message (it's Twitter policy)
+- you can't send 2 tweets with same message (it's Twitter policy)
 - only 1 tweet per 15 seconds is allowed

 ### Unicode in Twitter